SysKitTeam/docs-point/reporting/power-platform-reports.md

 ---
-description: Power Platform reports provide insight into the state of your Power BI workspaces.
+description: Power Platform reports provide insight into the state of your Power Platform environments.
 ---

 # Power Platform Reports